 - Create a new branch (such as

 fix-for-issue-121).
 Be sure to create a separate branch for each improvement you implement.

-In case your pull request is not yet complete or not yet ready for review, consider creating a draft pull request instead.
+- In case your pull request is not yet complete or not yet ready for review, create a draft pull request instead.

 The main goal of the formal requirements is to provide credit to you and to be able to understand the patch.

 CHANGELOG.md file located in the root directory of the JabRef source.
 Add a line with your changes in the appropriate section.